THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-Where to apply for Schengen Italy Visa From India?
+Where to apply for a Schengen Italy Visa From India?

 I had to submit my Schengen Visa application for Italy at the Bangalore VFS center.

-VFS centers are third party Visa application centers which process the applications and then forwards it to the respective embassies.
+VFS centers are third-party Visa application centers that process the applications and then forward it to the respective embassies.
 VFS centers are present in most major cities.

-Booking an appointment for Schengen Italy visa from India
+Booking an appointment for a Schengen Italy visa for Indians

-- You can apply for a visa minimum 10 days or maximum 3 months before the intended date of travel.
+- You can apply for a visa a minimum of 10 days or a maximum of 3 months before the intended date of travel.